ewan-klein/dataliteracy/data_literacy_bos.md

 * there is scope for design-led intervention by student teams, based on collection, analysis, interpretation and presentation of data;
 * the course organiser has, or is able to establish, working relationships with external organisations acting as 'problem stakeholders'.

-ECCI is uniquely positioned to act to broker such challenges, and has agreed to act as a partner for this course.
+ECCI is uniquely positioned to broker such challenges, and has agreed to act as a partner for this course.

 ## Comments